FSFT2026

 Call for Speakers and Professional Participants

 The FSFT2026 conference will be held as part of the Dennis Gabor Digital Horizons Week, providing an opportunity to present research results and practical experiences in the field of cybersecurity and digital resilience.
 Participation and presentations are possible both in person and online.
+The plenary presentations and the presentations in the English-language section of the conference will be streamed online.
 We welcome applications from speakers, exhibitors, and professional attendees!

 Applications for speakers and exhibitors are accepted by the organizers with a modified deadline until 30 April 2026.
 Participant registration for in-person attendance is subject to available capacity, while online participation remains continuously available.